plone/training/theming/ttw-advanced_2.rst

 1. Use ``diazo.off=1`` to view the unthemed version of your site

-2. Using your browser's inspector find out the location/name of some of the unthemed elements
+2. Using your browser's inspector find out the location/name of some of Plone's elements, try to answer the following:

+   What do you think is the difference between "content-core" and "content"?
+   There are several viewlets, how many do you count?
+   Can you identify any portlets, what do you think they are for?

+    .. admonition:: Solution
+       :class: toggle

+       The "content-core" does not include the "title" and "description" while the "content" combines, the "title", "description" and "content-core"

+       Out of the box there are six viewlets (viewlet-above-content, viewlet-above-content-title viewlet-below-content-title, viewlet-above-content-body, viewlet-below-content-body,
+       viewlet-below-content).

+       There are a few footer portlets which construct the footer of the site.

 Exercise 3 - the <drop> directives